 - enable workers to test controls and give their feedback before decisions are made to make them permanent

 - develop work procedures to ensure that controls are understood and responsibilities are clear

 - communicate the reasons for the change to workers and others

 - ensure that any equipment used in the manual task is properly maintained

 Training in lifting techniques has been shown to be relatively ineffective compared to ‘higher level’ controls.
-Therefore training should never be used as the sole means to controlling the risk of hazardous manual tasks, unless higher levels of the hierarchy of control can be proven to be impracticable for the situation(s) concerned.
+Therefore training should never be used as the sole means to controlling the risk of hazardous manual tasks, unless higher levels of the hierarchy of control can be proven to be impracticable for the particular situation.

 Control measures that have been implemented should be reviewed and, if necessary, revised to make sure they work as planned whilst maintaining a work environment that is without risk to health and safety.

 - when the control measure is no longer effective